Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Numerical Calculations and Discussions

-It is evident, for the values of $\xi < 0$ presented in figure \ref{PPN1MD}, that these sequences do not have turning points as those for $\xi \ge 0$.
+It is evident, for the values of $\xi < 0$ presented in Figure \ref{PPN1MD}, that these sequences do not have turning points as those for $\xi \ge 0$.
+Consequently, there is no maximum mass for $\xi < 0$.
 Also, our calculations suggest that the masses increase monotonically for decreasing values of $\xi$.

+{In \cite{Ilijic18}, problems of numerical instabilities are reported for certain combinations of parameters for both positive and negative $\xi$.} In our calculations, numerical instabilities also occur for certain combinations of parameters for $\xi >0$.
+On the other hand, for $\xi < 0$ our calculations do not have any problem of convergence.
+This is probably because our system of equations is simpler than that of \cite{Ilijic18}, since we do not need to integrate a differential equation for $A$.
+As already mentioned, in our system of equations what appears is $A'$, which can be algebraically obtained by combining equations (\ref{press}) and (\ref{ce1}). {In conclusion, our novel approach is more robust than that of \cite{Ilijic18}, since it improves their numerical studies.}

-Another way of presenting the sequences is to plot the mass-energy $M$ as a function of the radius $R$.
-These sequences, also for $P= \rho^2$ EOS and different values of $\xi$, are shown in figure \ref{PPN1MR}.
-Notice that the compactness (i.e., $M/R$) increases for decreasing values of $\xi$.
+Another way of presenting the sequences is to plot ${M_{GR}}$ {and} ${M_{I\!
+N\!
+F}}$ as a function of the radius $R$.
+These sequences, also for $P= \rho^2$ EOS and different values of $\xi$, are shown in Figure \ref{PPN1MD}, on the right panel.
+Notice also that the compactness (i.e., $M/R$) increases for decreasing values of $\xi$. {We will come back to this issue of compactness later.}

-It is also interesting to see on how a stiffer (softer) EOS as compared to $P = \rho^2$ is affected by different values of $\xi$.
+It is also interesting to see on how a stiffer (softer) EOS as compared to $P = \rho^2$ is affected by different values of $\xi$. {This is an important issue that has not yet been addressed in the literature.}